pierosavi/pierosavi-imageit-panel/README.md

 * Sensors stay still, even when resizing the panel
 * Draggable sensors (Done, to clean the code a bit)
-* Resizing sensors when resizing the panel (Working on it!)
+* Resizing sensors when resizing the panel (Done!
+You can't edit the font size manually anymore)